 It is natural to assume that node failure in P2P networks can be detected through some keep-alive mechanism, which includes periodic probing of each neighbor, retransmission of lost messages, and timeout-based decisions to search for a replacement.
 We do not dwell on the details of this framework and assume that each peer v is capable of detecting neighbor failure through some transport-layer protocol.
-The second step after node failure is detected is to repair the "failed" zone of the DHT and restructure certain links to maintain consistency and efficiency of routing (non-DHT systems may utilize a variety of random neighbor-replacement strategies [9], [13], [32]).
-We are not concerned with the details of this step either and generically combine both failure detection and repair into a random variable called S_i , which is the total "search" time for the i-th replacement in the system.
+The second step after node failure is detected is to repair the "failed" zone of the DHT and restructure certain links to maintain consistency and efficiency of routing (non-DHT systems may utilize a variety of random neighbor-replacement strategies [9], [14], [37]).
+We are not concerned with the details of this step either and generically combine both failure detection and repair into a random variable called S_i , which is the total "search" time for the ith replacement in the system.2

-4.1 Preliminaries
+A. Preliminaries

-In the active model, each neighbor i $(1 \le i \le k)$ of node v is either alive at any time t or its replacement is being sought from among the remaining nodes in the graph.
+In the active model, each neighbor $i (1 \le i \le k)$ of node v is either alive at any time t or its replacement is being sought from among the remaining nodes in the graph.
 Thus, neighbor i can be considered in the on state at time t if it is alive or in the off state otherwise.
 This neighbor failure/replacement procedure can be modeled as an on/off process $Y_i(t)$:

-$$Y_i(t) = \begin{cases} 1 & \text{neighbor } i \text{ alive at } t \\ 0 & \text{otherwise} \end{cases}$$ (10)
+$$Y_i(t) = \begin{cases} 1 & \text{neighbor } i \text{ alive at } t \\ 0 & \text{otherwise} \end{cases}$$ (16)

-This framework is illustrated in Figure 6, which shows the evolution of k neighbor processes $Y_1(t), \ldots, Y_k(t)$.
+This framework is illustrated in Fig. 6, which shows the evolution of k neighbor processes $Y_1(t), \ldots, Y_k(t)$.
 Using this notation, the degree of node v at time t is equal to $W(t) = \sum{i=1}^{k} Y_i(t)$.
-Similar to our definition in Section 2.1, a node is isolated at such time T when all of its neighbors are simultaneously in the off state (see Figure 1(b)).
+Similar to our definition in Section II-A, a node is isolated at such time T when all of its neighbors are simultaneously in the off state (see Fig. 1(b)).
 Thus, the maximum time a node can spend in the system before it is forced to disconnect can be formalized as the first hitting time of process W(t) on level 0:

-$$T = \inf(t > 0: W(t) = 0 | W(0) = k).$$ (11)
+$$T = \inf \left(t > 0 : W(t) = 0 | W(0) = k \right).$$ (17)

-Notice that under proper selection of the tail-weight of the
+Notice that under proper selection of the tail-weight of the lifetime distribution (i.e., the length of on periods), W(t)

-Figure 7: On/off regenerative model of process W(t).
+Fig. 7.
+On/off regenerative model of process W(t).

-lifetime distribution (i.e., the length of on periods), W(t) becomes a super-position of heavy-tailed on/off processes and may exhibit self-similarity for sufficiently large k [15], [18], [35].
-Due to limited space, we omit log-log variance plots that confirm this effect, but note that to our knowledge, the fact that node degree in P2P networks may become selfsimilar has not been documented before.
+becomes a super-position of heavy-tailed on/off processes and may exhibit self-similarity for sufficiently large k [17], [21], [39].
+Due to limited space, we omit log-log variance plots that confirm this effect, but note that to our knowledge, the fact that node degree in P2P networks may become self-similar has not been documented before.

-4.2 Expected Time to Isolation
+B. Expected Time to Isolation

-In what follows in the rest of this section, we apply the theory of regenerative processes to W(t) and derive a closed-form expression for E[T].
-We start with a simple lemma.
+In what follows in the rest of this section, we apply stationary renewal process techniques to W(t) and derive a closed-form expression for E[T].